etsfactory/reference_material/guides/jupyter_kernels.md

    python -m ipykernel install --user --name <name> --display_name <display_name>
    ```

-   **Note:** This will create a user-specific kernelspec directory describing the kernel so that it is locatable by every Jupyter installation.
-   If you want to list the kernels available to any Jupyter executable type:
+   **Note:** Since we have passed the `--user` option, this will create a user-specific kernelspec directory describing the kernel so that it is locatable by every Jupyter installation.
+Non-user kernels can be also available.
+You can list the kernels available to any Jupyter executable as follows:

    ```
    jupyter kernelspec list